wiseblondie/brum-thoughts-chain/index.md

 Completely free of charge, no pennies needed.

-They are edited, however no readability is garanteed.
+They are edited, however no readability is guaranteed.

 The quality is not assured.